jemspar/rootstalk_summer2019/content/volume-v-issue-1/on-the-changing-nature-of-the-obituary.md

 It wasn’t until the latter part of the 20th century that obituaries began to routinely recognize ordinary people as well as the aristocracy.
 I’m in the “ordinary” category, and probably most of you are as well.
 Because of this shift to us everyday people, anybody can die  and the obit can appear in the newspaper.

 Initially, these obituaries included a notice of death, an account of the person’s life and information about the upcoming funeral.
 A family member either submitted that information to the funeral home or filled out a form provided by the funeral home.
 This was then sent to the newspaper office where a professional journalist---almost always a cub reporter---wrote the obituary and a professional proofreader checked it for errors.
-In the Des Moines Register’s newsroom, for example, this good-to-go copy then traveled to the composing room, then on to the pressroom.
+In the *Des Moines Register’s* newsroom, for example, this good-to-go copy then traveled to the composing room, then on to the pressroom.
 Mistakes were almost non-existent.

+{{% pullquote %}}
+The latest winds of change, as far as obituaries are concerned, have been fanned by Social Media’s penchant for putting everything on the table.
+{{% /pullquote %}}

-I launched my journalism career in 1965, at the Register.
-Back then, the only newspaper in the United States with more Pulitzers was the New York Times.
+I launched my journalism career in 1965, at the *Register*.
+Back then, the only newspaper in the United States with more Pulitzers was the *New York Times*.
 Heady stuff, but new hires were still newbies.
 Gals wrote weddings, engagements and club news; guys wrote weather, obits and entries from the police blotter.
 For about a year, actually.
 After that, if you were still upright and mobile, you could stop worrying about getting axed by the managing editor and start writing real articles.

 The latest winds of change, as far as obituaries are concerned, have been fanned by Social Media’s penchant for putting everything on the table.
 Dubbed the “Personalized Obituary,” they’re now written by a family member, a friend or even the deceased person, obviously ahead of time.
 Funeral homes, as well as the Internet, provide a plethora of information and assistance.
 Today, factual information, as well as insights into the life of the deceased, have become the norm.
 Once written, obituaries are sent directly to the newspaper’s advertising department for layout and design.
 Nobody proofs what you’ve written so no errors are corrected before press time.
 Hence, people: be meticulous with your submissions.

 Another change: When we “regular folks” began writing our family obituaries, the first eight lines were often free-of-charge.
-That’s not the case anymore, so caveat emptor.
+That’s not the case anymore, so *caveat emptor*.
 Know cost-per-word for copy and cost-per-size of photo.
 The obituary has become a reliable source of income for newspapers.

 That said, for some people, paying for even a short obituary can become a huge issue.
 Funeral directors may suggest the family run only the Basic Death Notice in the local newspaper.
 Then, the family may post a more comprehensive obituary on the funeral home’s website.
 Funeral homes generally pay to have their logo and website included with these obituaries, so the family may not incur any costs.